sayeedkhalshi/content-creation/concept-book/2-economics-beyond.md

 Then knowledge could be acquired, so the ability of acquiring knowledge must be controlled too.
 This is how scientific fields like psychology started making the driver of learning 'anxiety' a disease.

-But still some people would learn and we need to drive them below care phase, where economics stays.
+But still some people would learn and we need to drive them below 'care phase', where economics stays.
 This is why sociology or socially discussabilty of a topic in ruined and having charisma is oppressive aggression in modern world.
 This is how nerds get into sciences and social knowledge are not connectible to the narrative of sciences.

-After that not many people exists to run a control structure provider.
+After that not many people exists to run a control structure as a 'provider'.
 Then there still would be people passing all above hardles.
 This much people can be allowed or they could be to be controlled by direct wars.

 Those are the things to say are economics.
 What if those still gives a huge limitation of concept about economics.
 Those are what we know, but what if there is more?